liftr-framework/cli/README.md

 ### Commands

-Here are all the possibilities with liftr
+Here are all the possibilities with Liftr

 ```shell
   _       _    __   _